ExPaNDS-eu/ExPaNDS-experimental-techniques-ontology/README.md

 - Start reasoner (e.g. HermiT)
 - Export inferred axioms as ontology; tick all boxes and save to the final owl file; Ontology IRI:http://www.purl.org/pan-science/PaNET/PaNET.owl
 - Select file name; save as RDF/XML.
-- Update the Widoco documentation
+- Update the Widoco documentation - this step is done automatically relying on a GitHub Action.

 ### Review process and release